cern-cta/CTA/continuousintegration/orchestration/README.md

 ```

 ### Launching a cta-frontend-grpc pod
-A pod to launch the grpc frontend can be add to the cluster manually.
+A grpc frontend pod can be added to the cluster manually.

-When running the `create_instance.sh` command a temporary directory will be created under `/tmp/` containing the pod definition files updated with the configured image.
+The `create_instance.sh` command creates a temporary directory, under `tmp`, that contains the pod files updated with the image to use in the instance.

 ```
 [cirunner@ctadevpoliverc01 orchestration]$ ll /tmp/tmp.M600U1fz9K/